UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/_index.md

 Upon completing the content in this chapter, you should be able to do the following:

 1. Discuss the importance of JS libraries and why developers choose React for their projects.
-1. Create a new React application with a tool called "Create React App".
+1. Identify how a new React app is scaffolded using a tool like "Vite".
 1. Understand what a component is and the difference between a functional and class component.
 1. Create and style a new component